FractalVoyager/FractalVoyager/README.md

   - log everything
   - log at the correct time
 - stlying (4)
-  - minimize terminal option
-  - on options overflow (height or width - 50%)... popup modal instead
-  - options and header not expanding with screen size
-  - re render page on screen resize

 - stuff starts to break after lots of actions (6)
   - cleanup useffects??? ... research
 - seperate state for orbits from pixles (7)